Travel checklist: Tips to help you prepare for your next trip

 • Check the Government of Canada’s travel advisories and the government website of the destination where you want to travel for specific details.

-• Completing ArriveCan is optional as of October 1, 2022 when coming into Canada.
+• Completing ArriveCan is optional when coming into Canada.
 Using the Advance CBSA Declaration feature within ArriveCAN lets you make a customs and immigration declaration up to 72 hours in advance of flying into Canada, giving you a faster border experience.

 • Before you book your travel, be sure to read the terms & conditions to know if you’re able to cancel or re-schedule your trip, if needed, and if there are any penalties associated with doing so.